trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 #### Configure web app URL in .env

-Add `NEW_EXPENSIFY_URL` to .env, and set it to the HTTPS URL where the web app can be found, for example:
+Add `NEW_EXPENSIFY_URL` to `.env`, and set it to the HTTPS URL where the web app can be found, for example:

 ```
 NEW_EXPENSIFY_URL=https://subdomain.ngrok-free.app